CESPED: a new benchmark for supervised particle pose estimation in Cryo-EM: Acknowledgments

 \section{Acknowledgments}

 Ruben Sanchez-Garcia is funded by an Astex Pharmaceuticals Sustaining Innovation Post-Doctoral Award.
-Javier Vargas is supported by the Spanish Ministry of Science and Innovation, program Proyectos de Generación de Conocimiento 2022 with reference PID2022-137548OB-I00.
+Javier Vargas is financially supported by the Spanish Ministerio de Ciencia e Innovación, Grant PID2022-137548OB-I00 funded by MCIN/AEI/10.13039/501100011033/.